matthew9655/redwine-end-to-end/red_wine_app/README.md

  - predict: takes input parameters and passes it through the model to make a prediction

 ## Pushing to AWS
-Create a `.env` file and create the following variables:
+Create a `.env` file and create the following variables if you wish to push to AWS manually.
+If not add these variables to circleCI.

 `AWS_ACCOUNT_NUMBER`: your AWS account number